 The show’s owners made franchises available to people to open teen clubs with the Hullabaloo name, and there was one right here in St. Louis Park, in an industrial area commonly known as Skunk Hollow.
 More about Park’s Hullabaloo Teen Scene here.

 Jack Thayer started out his career as a DJ on WLOL.
 In August 1952 he went to work for WTCN radio and TV.
-One of the first shows aired by WTCN-TV was Jack’s Corner Drug Store, hosted by Jack Thayer at 4:00 pm..
+One of the first shows aired by WTCN-TV was Jack’s Corner Drug Store, aired at 4:00 pm..
 It started just days after WTCN went on the air: September 7, 1953.
 From the TV Guide: “Jack Thayer, emcee.
 The scene is the replica of a drug store.
 High School and college students are invited to the show.”
 Another description went: “jivey teen-age dance get-together.
 Dance contest $180.
 Tangos, rhumbas, and other South American Favorites.”
-Thayer had been a DJ at WLOL.

 During the summers of 1954 and 1955, the show was alternately called Jack Thayer’s Beach Party and Jack Thayer’s Sun Fest.
 TV Guide again: “Broadcast from the veranda of the Calhoun Beach Hotel, overlooking beautiful Lake Calhoun.”

-Thayer also had a Saturday night show, just called the Jack Thayer Show.
+Jack Thayer also had a Saturday night show, just called the Jack Thayer Show.
 It was broadcast at 10pm on Saturday nights on Channel 11.
 It ran from February 13, 1954 to June 25, 1955.
 Photos are labeled “Lip Synch Show,” if that’s a clue to the format.
-Jim Ramsburg remembers that he and his wife Donna did back-to-back local variety and bingo-type jackpot shows.

 Lloyd Thaxton’s Record Shop was a local show in Los Angeles that started in 1959.
 In 1964 it went into national syndication via video tape.
 It debuted here on September 7, 1964 and featured Frankie Avalon.
 It was seen on Channel 5 at 4:30 daily.
 At least at first, the show ran 55 minutes, with the last 5 minutes for Doctor’s House Call before the evening news.
 The last show locally was on December 30, 1965, replaced by Cheyenne.
 Thaxton can be heard on the LP “Lloyd Thaxton Goes Surfing With the Challengers,” released in 1963.